Saturday, August 31, 2024

 Our friend, Bob Hillis, had tempted us back into the field with a picture of Milbert's Tortoiseshell, which he encountered recently at 11,000 feet in southern Utah.
 If Bob could see Milbert's (possibly my most wanted butterfly) why couldn't we see something good late in the season?
 We were hoping for a Red Admiral and expecting, at the least, Lorquin's Admiral.
 Instead, we saw a few tiny, orange Woodland Skippers, Que triste!

 Luckily, hope springs eternal and Sandra and I were delighted to take this late summer jaunt up to Mt.
 Hood.
-I had taken a quick trip to the car to fine tune our butterflying equipment and when I returned, Sandra had made friends with a couple from New Zealand.
+From our coffee spot in Timberline Lodge, I had taken a quick trip to the car to fine tune our butterflying equipment and when I returned, Sandra had made friends with a couple from New Zealand.
 They regaled us with stories of Sirocco, the famous kakapo.
 Kākāpō are giant flightless parrots of renowned skill, sometimes referred to as owl faced parrots.
 In the wild they are nocturnal.
 Sirocco was raised by hand and is virtually the national mascot.
 Apparently he is easy to see, but his wild brethren have been much reduced in numbers and are, as previously stated, nocturnal.
 So good luck seeing one of them.

 California Tortoiseshell, Tumalo Falls June 2024